 Q. What topics will you be discussing in your testimony?

 A. I will first discuss the fitness of the applicant to receive a certificate of convenience and necessity (certificate) under Washington statute and Commission rules including its financial fitness and wherewithal to provide launch service within its proposed territory.
-Secondly, I will address allegations by MEI that Arrow Lunch has failed to provide adequate service to its customers.
+Secondly, I will address allegations by MEI that Arrow Launch has failed to provide adequate service to its customers.
 Finally, I will discuss MEI’s proposal for overlapping certificates.

 Q. Have you reviewed the application by MEI Northwest for launch service?